MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ### The two principal categories of page types

 A fundamental characteristic of a page type is how it relates to the data presented on the page.
-Two principal ways exist: *entity*-orientation (typical for the `Card` page type) and *collection*-orientation (typical for the `List` page type.)
+Two principal ways exist: *entity*-oriented (typical for the `Card` page type) and *collection*-oriented (typical for the `List` page type.)

 |`Card`, `Document`, and `ListPlus`|`List` and `Worksheet`|
 |---------|---------------|